sustainablepace/event-storming-tech-talk/readme.md

 - Understand the problem domain
 - Knowledge distribution
-- "If we had only asked Bob before"
+- "If only we had asked Bob"
 - Scrum doesn't help

 ### Rashomon effect